C-Elegans/hololivevideos_download_tool/README.md

 	```

 	You can also add `-u urls_output.txt` to have the tool generate a list of urls for the videos it found.

+## Notes

+If you do decide to use an automated tool to download videos from this site, please note the following text at the top of the front page (translated with DeepL):

+Note: Please ensure that the number of clicks on the download link per minute is less than or equal to 15, otherwise the IP will be blocked for 1 hour.
+Therefore, please do not use multi-threaded downloaders such as Xunlei, IDM, etc. to avoid download tools from initiating multiple download requests in a short period of time, resulting in IP being blocked by mistake.